Hercule Poirot: Methods

-"If I remember rightly – though my memory isn't what it was – you also had a brother called Achille, did you not?”
-Poirot's mind raced back over the details of Achille Poirot's career.
-Had all that really happened?
-"Only for a short space of time," he replied.

-Poirot is also willing to appear more foreign or vain in an effort to make people underestimate him.
-He admits as much:

-It is true that I can speak the exact, the idiomatic English.
-But, my friend, to speak the broken English is an enormous asset.
+Poirot is also willing to appear more foreign and vain in an effort to make people underestimate him.
+He admits that he "can speak the exact, the idiomatic English.
+But... to speak the broken English is an enormous asset.
 It leads people to despise you.
 They say – a foreigner – he can't even speak English properly. ...
 Also I boast!
 An Englishman he says often, "A fellow who thinks as much of himself as that cannot be worth much." ...
-And so, you see, I put people off their guard.
+And so, you see, I put people off their guard."

 He also has a tendency to refer to himself in the third person.

-In later novels, Christie often uses the word mountebank when characters describe Poirot, showing that he has successfully passed himself off as a charlatan or fraud.
+In later novels Christie often uses the word mountebank when characters describe Poirot, showing that he has successfully passed himself off as a charlatan or fraud.

 Poirot's investigating techniques assist him solving cases; "For in the long run, either through a lie, or through truth, people were bound to give themselves away..."
-At the end, Poirot usually reveals his description of the sequence of events and his deductions to a room of suspects, often leading to the culprit's apprehension.
+At the end Poirot usually reveals his description of the sequence of events and his deductions to a room of suspects, often leading to the culprit's apprehension.